emilymiu/python-ml/README.md

 # python-ml

-Here are all my assignments from CPSC 330 exploring machine learning techniques coded in Python:
+Here jupyernotebooks where I explore machine learning techniques from CPSC 330 coded in Python.
+I used pandas and various sklearn libraries.
-- Server Checker